Knicks vs Heat Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 17)

 New York vs Miami Prop Picks (AI)

-Remi is pouring through loads of data on each line.
-In fact, anytime the Knicks and Heat play there’s always several intriguing observations to key in on.
-Not to mention games played at Kaseya Center in Nov almost always follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of data on each team.
+In fact, anytime the Knicks and Heat play there’s always several intriguing angles to key in on.
+Not to mention games played at Kaseya Center in Nov can often follow normal, predictable betting trends.

 New York vs Miami Prediction (AI)

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every facet between the Knicks and Heat and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every simulation between the Knicks and Heat and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.

-Remi has been most fixated on the trending factor knucklehead sportsbettors often put on coaching factors between a Knicks team going up against a possibly tired Heat team.
-It appears the true game analytics appear to reflect a slight lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most focused on the linear correlation of factor emotional bettors often put on player performance factors between a Knicks team going up against a possibly rested Heat team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.